snowplow/snowplowanalytics.com/_posts/2019-02-12-entity-resolution-with-graphs/index.md

 - What are our available data points that identify entities in the real world?
 - What entities do they identify?

-For the purposes of this blog post, we'll limit the discussion to just three types of entities: users, devices and networks.
+For the purposes of this blog post, we'll limit the discussion to just three types of entities: users, devices, and networks.
 A user is a person who is using a device to visit a website or use an app.
 That might seem quite obvious, but we'll see in a bit why being so formal in the definition is important.
 A network is -- in this case -- a LAN or WAN used by the device to connect to the internet.

 Here are all the identifiers that we have in Snowplow out of the box, grouped by the entity to which they refer.
 Depending on your own pipeline setup, you might have custom identifiers, such as `client_id`, `email`, `tv_id` etc. The below is what comes with Snowplow when implementing the default web and mobile tracking.
 (If you're interested in more detailed information about each of identifiers, check out the Snowplow [canonical event model][canonical-event-model-wiki], the mobile context sections of the [Android tracker][android-tracker-docs] and the [iOS tracker documentation][ios-tracker-docs], and the [mobile context schema][mobile-context-schema].
 For more on the difference between `events.user_id` and `client_session.user_id`, see [this post on Discourse][understanding-the-client-session-context] and the comments underneath it.)